-Following a census in China in the 1970s, which revealed villagers in Guizhou Province in South China living to extraordinary ages, there has been a wave of scientific research over last 50 years on Jiaogulan and its unique health promoting phytochemicals.
+Following a census in China in the 1970s, which revealed villagers in Guizhou Province in South China living to extraordinary ages, there has been a wave of scientific research over the last 50 years on Jiaogulan (Gynostemma pentaphyllum) and its unique health-promoting phytochemicals.

 In clinical and animal studies to date, Jiaogulan has shown remarkable effectiveness in helping prevent and treat cardiovascular disease (CVD), due to its ability to counteract several root causes of CVD, while also treating risk factors like obesity and stress.

 Atherosclerosis - the thickening or hardening of the arteries - is the deadly process responsible for the majority of problems classified under the umbrella of heart disease.

 Jiaogulan has been shown in studies to protect the endothelium (blood vessel or artery lining) from damage - the key precursor to Atherosclerosis - from bad cholesterol, free radicals, and high blood pressure.